henzbori/react-todo/README.md

+To do List Page.
+Just click start to start making your to do list.
+You need to delete todos which are already there.
+All todos will be saved at airtable database.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.